Bobby Witt Jr. Player Props: Royals vs. Angels

 Angels Pitching Rankings

-- The Angels have a 4.16 team ERA that ranks 14th across all MLB pitching staffs.
+- The Angels have a 4.25 team ERA that ranks 16th among all league pitching staffs.

-- The Angels rank 15th in baseball in home runs allowed (78 total, 1.1 per game).
+- The Angels rank 15th in baseball in home runs given up (79 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.